TheodoreSpeaks/rippl/README.md

 # rippl
-Rippl is a social platform to promote conservation.
+Rippl is a social platform to promote water conservation.